baptistemanson/rust-pathfinder/README.md

 MIT and everything.
 Author Baptiste Manson

-Most interesting to code: damage PBS, bonus malus, traits, table of weapons
+Most interesting to code: damage PBS, bonus malus (will be done ad-hoc?), traits (done!), table of weapons

 ### Conditions